TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 56/Psalms 56.5.md

 ---

-All the day long they wrest my words: All their thoughts are against me for evil.
+All day long they twist my words.
+All their thoughts are against me for evil.